rainmana/PUG-IT244/Unit 7/Unit 7 Assignment Requirements.md

 	- Example:

-`			if enterHole == 1:
+			if enterHole == 1:

-				hole1.evaluateAndDisplayScore(enterHole, score)`
+			   hole1.evaluateAndDisplayScore(enterHole, score)

-	- Reference: Refer to Programming in Python, Chapter 10: Classes and Objects / 10.3 Accessing Attributes.
+	- *Reference*: Refer to Programming in Python, Chapter 10: Classes and Objects / 10.3 Accessing Attributes.

 ### EXAMPLE RESULTS

-	`Enter the hole number: 1
+	Enter the hole number: 1

 	Enter your score: 5